-Chris Mortenson, associate professor and Chair
+Christopher Ryan Mortenson, associate professor and department chair

 Signature Courses: Colonial North America and the Revolution, The Fragile American Republic, Civil War and Reconstruction, The Antebellum South, The New South, US Military History

-	Myra Ann Houser, assistant professor and coordinator, BA in Social Justice Studies
+Myra Ann Houser, assistant professor and coordinator, BA in social justice studies

 Myra Ann Houser teaches courses on Africa and the Caribbean.
 An OBU alumna, she received her BA in history, mass communications, and Russian (2007), then an MA in comparative history from the College of William and Mary (2009) and PhD in African and African Diaspora History at Howard University (2014).
 She has also been a visiting researcher at the University of the Western Cape and received research funding from Phi Alpha Theta, the American Historical Association, Columbia University, and the Tokyo Foundation.
 She is interested in many things, primarily legal and intellectual histories of decolonization and transnational anti-apartheid work.
 She has published in Atlantic Studies, History in Africa, Human Rights Review, and Safundi, in edited volumes, and on professional blogs.
 She is currently revising a monograph on the Southern Africa Project of the Lawyers’ Committee for Civil Rights Under Law.